universePr/Gas-control/README.md

 # universe
-An application with the ability to connect to gas sensors and fire control
+A Monitoring real-time application with the ability to connect to gas sensors and fire control systems with Bluetooth

-Automatically record data
+Automatically record data with background service

 Control charts and management of the amount of gas in the environment